Periodic monopoles and difference modules: Acknowledgement

-\paragraph{Acknowledgement}
+\section{Acknowledgement}

 I thank Hiraku Nakajima whose lectures attracted me to the study of monopoles.
 A part of this study was done during my stay in the University of Melbourne, and I am grateful to Kari Vilonen and Ting Xue for their excellent hospitality and their support.
 I am grateful to Carlos Simpson whose works provide the most important foundation with this study.
 I am directly influenced by the interesting works of Benoit Charbonneau and Jacques Hurtubise \cite{Charbonneau-Hurtubise}, and Sergey Cherkis and Anton Kapustin \cite{Cherkis-Kapustin1, Cherkis-Kapustin2}.
-I thank Maxim Kontsevich for his comments.
+I was inspired by a talk of Hurtubise in Tata Institute of Fundamental Research.
+I thank Maxim Kontsevich and Yan Soibelman for their comments and discussions.
 I am grateful to Masaki Yoshino for our discussions.
 I am grateful to Claude Sabbah for his kindness and discussions on many occasions.
 I thank Yoshifumi Tsuchimoto and Akira Ishii for their constant encouragement.
+I am heartily grateful to the reviewers for their careful and patient readings and for their constructive comments to improve this manuscript.

-My interest to ``Kobayashi-Hitchin correspondence'' was renewed when I made a preparation for a talk in the 16th Oka Symposium, which drove me to this study.
+My interest in ``Kobayashi-Hitchin correspondence'' was renewed when I made a preparation for a talk in the 16th Oka Symposium, which drove me to this study.
 I thank the organizers, particularly Junichi Matsuzawa and Ken-ichi Yoshikawa.

-I am partially supported by the Grant-in-Aid for Scientific Research (S) (No. 17H06127), the Grant-in-Aid for Scientific Research (S) (No. 16H06335), and the Grant-in-Aid for Scientific Research (C) (No. 15K04843), Japan Society for the Promotion of Science.
+I am partially supported by the Grant-in-Aid for Scientific Research (S) (No. 17H06127), the Grant-in-Aid for Scientific Research (S) (No. 16H06335), the Grant-in-Aid for Scientific Research (A) (No. 21H04429), the Grant-in-Aid for Scientific Research (C) (No. 15K04843), and the Grant-in-Aid for Scientific Research (C) (No. 20K03609), Japan Society for the Promotion of Science.

-\section{Preliminaries}
+\chapter{Preliminaries}

+In \S\ref{subsection;17.10.28.1}, we introduce the notion of mini-complex structure of $3$-dimensional manifolds.
+In \S\ref{subsection;17.10.28.42}, we introduce the notion of mini-holomorphic vector bundles on mini-complex $3$-dimensional manifolds.
+The notions of mini-complex structure and mini-holomorphic bundle have been implicitly used in the study of monopoles.
+In \S\ref{subsection;20.7.30.30}, we recall the notion of monopole as mini-holomorphic bundles equipped with a Hermitian metric satisfying (\ref{eq;20.7.30.31}).
+We also recall the notion of Dirac type singularity of monopoles \cite{Kronheimer-Master-Thesis}, and a characterization which easily follows from \cite{Mochizuki-Yoshino}.

+In \S\ref{subsection;20.7.30.41}, we recall the dimensional reduction of instantons to monopoles.
+We also explain the underlying dimensional reduction of holomorphic bundles to mini-holomorphic bundles.
+In \S\ref{subsection;20.7.30.42}, we explain the dimensional reduction of monopoles to harmonic bundles.
+We also explain the underlying dimensional reduction of mini-holomorphic bundles to Higgs bundles in \S\ref{subsection;17.9.29.2}.